gizatt/pose_estimation_segmentation_analysis/README.md

   queries the downstream technique for an estimated pose, and scores it (record timing, record euclidean + rotational distance, and also record visual surface discrepancy).
 * Implement above interface for vanilla (parameterized outlier-rejection) ICP

+## GRIPES

+* Vanilla ICP currently finds the closest scene point to every model point.
+But we know that we'll usually be missing more scene points than model points (thanks to partial views / occlusion), so we should really flip that.
+That I'm doing constant-distance outlier rejection tempers this issue a bit but this could still be to blame for the poor convergence?